angular-schule/website-articles/blog/2019-12-everything-github/README.md

     GitHub automatically redacts secrets printed to the log, but you should avoid printing secrets to the log intentionally.

 4. Create a secret with name `GH_TOKEN` and paste your token (which you copied in step 1) in value.
+    If you prefer, you can also choose the name `PERSONAL_TOKEN` for all further steps.
     Finish this chapter by clicking the green **Add secret** button.

     ![secret name and value](./secret-token-value.png)